 When you bring up the subject, clarify that you don’t want to take their phone away from them.
 Make sure they know you just want to limit the time they spend on it.

-Set household rules that apply to everyone: If you continue using your phone without restriction after limiting their screen time, you might experience some pushback from your kids.
+Set household rules that apply to everyone: If you continue using your phone without restriction after limiting your screen time, you might experience some pushback from your kids.
 They may resent you or call you a hypocrite.
 You can try avoiding these arguments by making it a family challenge to limit everyone’s screen time.

 Sit down one day and establish the rules to this challenge, making sure everyone knows when they can use their phones and when they can’t.
 Pick specific times — like during dinner or an hour before bed — as phone blackouts.
 Make it a competition to see who can go the longest without checking their notifications.
-You’ll have a greater chance at winning them over when you turn it into a game.
+You’ll have a greater chance of winning them over when you turn it into a game.

 Reward good behavior: Don’t think yourself above bribes.
 They can be a great incentive when your kids are still challenging this new smartphone regime.
 Talk to them to see what it would take.
 When they start listing things like a pony, the iPhone X, or something equally expensive, be ready with your own affordable options.

 A customized iPhone decal is a great option as your first reward.
 Though inexpensive, these decals (or skins) offer your kids a way to express themselves in unique ways.
-When it comes to selection, no one does it like dbrand.
+When it comes to selection, no one does it like a brand.
 These vinyl skin creators have an exclusive partnership with 3M vinyl that allows them to offer premium designs your kids won’t find anywhere else.
 Your kids can choose from special dragon skins or marble or carbon fiber iPhone skins.
 And when they use the online build-a-skin feature, they can play around with customized combinations of any color or texture.